How To Catch Any Fish

 I hooked quite a few Tarpon before I landed one.
 Time after time I would have fish jump out of the water and throw my lure right back at me.
 It got very frustrating, but once I started fishing for them with bait and circle hooks my success rate went up dramatically.
 It’s certainly possible to land them on lures but you will lose more than you land.
 Rather than talking about how many Tarpon they caught, people talk about how many Tarpon they “jumped”.

-To get an idea of what Tarpon fishing is like, check out this video slideshow from a trip to Costa Rica: http://www.youtube.com/watch?v=X8Uqq7E2Yds
+To get an idea of what Tarpon fishing is like, check out this video from my trip to Nicaragua:

 Tarpon Tackle